Apt43/Microcontrollers-etc/README.md

 # Microcontrollers-etc

-Basic usage of microcontrollers and parts.
+Basic programming of microcontrollers and parts.